 6 foods that loosen the muscle that separates the acidic stomach from the non-acidic esophagus:

 sugary or diet soda

 sugar or diet bottled iced tea (According to Dr. Aviv, even having these first two items once or twice a month isn’t okay.
 He equates it to “pouring battery acid down my throat twice a month.”)

-tomato sauce (not tomato)
+tomato sauce (not tomatoes)

 In terms of what you should eat, he recommends organic, non-GMO produce, non-dairy milks, cucumber, watermelon, flax seeds and lots of whole foods: “The more whole, natural foods you have, the better it is for your body, meaning fewer chemicals, less inflammation.”
-Coincidentally, these foods are similar to what we recommend in The WellBe Gut Health Guide – which is now live (go grab it!) and chocked full of information on improving and healing your gut, and in effect, your whole body.
+Coincidentally, these foods are similar to what we recommend in The WellBe Gut Health Guide, which is now live (go grab it!) and chocked full of information on improving and healing your gut, and in effect, your whole body.